mr-tea79/theplanet/README.md

 # About thePlanet adventure game engine

 I have always wanted to create a point and click adventure game ever since the days when I was a teenager and played Monkey Island.
 ThePlanet is my attempt at creating an adventure game engine in C++ and SDL2.
 This is a work in progress project with many areas for improvement and enhancement.
 This has been a learning journey for myself in creating games in C++ and has been a very tough learning experience but very rewarding at the same time.
 I do hope that this code will help others like me who have always dreamed about creating a point and click adventure game but just don't know where to start.
-Starting out programming in C++ is a daunting task for any beginner and it seems like a mountain to climb.
+Starting out programming is a daunting task for any beginner and it seems like a mountain to climb.
 I hope this might help others get started and create their own "Better" versions of this engine.
 I am looking forward to people contributing improvements!

 ![The Planet Screenshot](https://i.imgur.com/Ym5MogO.jpg)

 ![The Planet Screenshot](https://i.imgur.com/Ibo1j9c.jpg)
-The most challenging part of programming in C++ and SDL2 is from my point of view (Memory management).
+The most challenging part of programming in C/C++ and SDL2 is from my point of view (Memory management).
 Many hours I have spent trying to figure out why my RAM suddenly shoots up and how to effectively deal with textures properly to prevent memory leaks.
 In its current form I think that it is fairly stable and I have managed to overcome the memory leaks to the best of my knowledge.

 This project was created in Visual Studio 2019.